nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 be rendered on the NVIDIA GPU and displayed on the integrated graphics device.
 For information on how to use this functionality, see Chapter 33.

-An additional caveat is that existing OpenGL libraries may be overwritten by the install process.
-If you want to prevent this from happening, e.g., if you intend to use OpenGL on the integrated GPU, you may prevent the installer from installing the OpenGL and GLX libraries by passing the option --no-opengl-files to the '.run' file, or directly to nvidia-installer, e.g.:

-# NVIDIA-Linux-x86_64-418.113.run --no-opengl-files

-See Chapter 4 for details on the driver install process.
+A second alternative is to use PRIME render offload, such that the integrated graphics device is used to drive the X screen, but the NVIDIA GPU is used on a per-application basis to accelerate rendering of specific applications.
+For details, see Chapter 34.

 17B.
 LOADING THE KERNEL MODULE AND CREATING THE DEVICE FILES WITHOUT X